zaccheus-lines/ODE-methods/README.md

-# Code repository for my Mathematical Modelling module and related projects
+# This is a repository for my exploration of different numerical methods in solving ODEs.